bra1nDump/ai-task-vscode/docs/backlog.md

 ```

 - Suggest respecting original indentation [20min]
+- Refine the truncation mechanism to truncate more aggressively

+## Front page

-## Record gifs for new file + cmd 3 more takes on the main video [2hr + 2hr editing] NO DAVINCI RESOLVE ?
+### Record gifs for new file + cmd 3 more takes on the main video [2hr + 2hr editing] NO DAVINCI RESOLVE ?

-- Improve the coloring to look better on gif, improve the gif quality
-Do I really need this?
-The gif is okaish right now

-# Bread expressions

-## Context providers (move to the context section)

-- Instead of by default pulling in tabs and compile errors manually specify them
-- Add context providers for
-  - @bread, @bugs
-  - Later @url, @search, @shell
-  - Complex @semantic "Code that ads line numbers to the code"
-  - Complex @dependencies (should probably be enabled by default, this would mean pulling in dependencies for first degree types used within the function)
-  - Think about auto completion, specifically for @url would probably want some fixed websites will use often.
-For instance I would include vscode Api docs
-  - Have them implement a common interface
-- Compile the script to get context instead of getting context manually within two available commands

-## Targeting

-- For example if I only want to modify the given function, specify @function, if I only want to modify the following block, specify @block
-- Show a similar preview as copilot does
-- This would be useful for inline generations

-## Language server draft for @bread context, and target ranges @function, @block

-- Reuse the context provider definitions to provide autocomplete
-- Find an existing language server that does something similar
+- Switch to mp4 - no looping needed
+- Does github readme has SEO?

-# Later
+# Unsorted

-## UX
+## UX - Product

+- Copy the style of open-interpreter
 - Onboarding
 - Add play button to @bread comments - instead of @run
 - Delay scroll into view until there's only a single match ?
 I thought it would already do that